fortinet-fortisoar/widget-indicator-extraction-configuration/docs/usage.md

 # Usage

-You can exclude indicators from the extraction process within your FortiSOAR environment by running the **Configure Indicator Extraction** wizard.
+You can exclude indicators from the extraction process within your FortiSOAR environment by running the **Indicator Extraction Configuration** wizard.

 Following indicator types are available for you to review and edit: